WheheoHu/Hedge2Davinci/README.md

 ## ATTENTION
 - DaVinci Resolve needs to be **running** for a script to be invoked.
 - You should go into the project you want to add clips in Davinci Resolve
+- Script create **bin name** in Davinci Resolve By the folder name. eg.clips in `/XX/A001/`,the bin name in Davinci will be set to `A001`,It works better when use Hedge to manage offload folder correctly